victorloureiro1/victorloureiro1/README.md

-- 🥰 My name is Victor Loureiro, I'm a Front-End Developer and Student from Brazil
+- 🥰 My name is Victor Loureiro, I'm a Front-End Developer and student from Brazil
 - 😏 Studying and learning C#, Java, JavaScript, ReactJs e MySQL;
 - 🥳 Fun fact: I have 2 cats 🐱🐱